tol-is/create-react-app-monorepo-example/README.md

 - `yarn eject`

 ##### 4. Enable yarn workspaces
-- `yarn config set workspaces-experimental true`

-##### Create packages directory
-- Create your `/packages` in the root directory or anywhere you want them to be.
+- Create a .yarnrc file with the line `workspaces-experimental true`

 ##### 5. Configure workspace in package.json
 You just need to add the following line in your root package.json.